All Episodes

 Alex, a bunch of people did call.

-We just didn't let them through.
+Yeah, we just didn't let him through.

 jordan holmes

-That's a good—maybe he accidentally made a very good point, Davis, which is—I mean, you know, he didn't actually make it, but he revealed maybe something that is important, right?
+That's a good, maybe he accidentally made a very good point, Davis, which is, I mean, you know, he didn't actually make it, but he revealed maybe something that is important, right?

-When they say they're waking people up, right, they believe they're only waking people up to what they believe.
+They believe they're only waking people up to what they believe.

 So there is an awaken-upping, wow, that was...